ChartIQ/chartiq-react-app/README.md

 The `RecentSymbols` component provides an example of wrapping and enhancing a web component with a React component. `RecentSymbols` adds a RECENT tab to the lookup controls created by ChartIQ's `cq-lookup` and `cq-comparison-lookup` web components.
 The RECENT tab displays a list of recently used financial instrument symbols maintained by the `RecentSymbols` component.

 The `ShortcutDialog` component is an example of a React component accessed by a web component.
-User interaction with a drop-down menu created by a ChartIQ `cq-menu` web component opens the dialog box created by the `ShortcutDialog` component.
+User interaction with a dropdown menu created by a ChartIQ `cq-menu` web component opens the dialog box created by the `ShortcutDialog` component.
 The dialog box enables users to set shortcut keys on the chart's drawing tools.

 ## Enabling plug-ins